 The following analysis shows the attitudinal changes of children who have taken the education programme designed around the animation 1001 Nights, created by Big Bad Boo Studios, a Canadian animation studio and educational entertainment company.
-Across all the children surveyed, negative attitudes dropped dramatically, but the change was especially marked among the most 'at-risk' children - indicating that the programme is particularly impactful on reaching those children most in need.
-Qualitative reports from teachers, implementers and parents not only support these findings but go further to point out improvements in relations between communities, behavioural improvements at home and in the playground, and also some stories of the adults themselves changing how they interact with children as a result of experiencing the programme.
-"Some of the teachers and facilitators have seen that the material have also changed themselves," said a UNICEF implementer.
+Across all the children surveyed, negative attitudes dropped dramatically, but the change was especially marked among the most 'at-risk' children-indicating that the programme is particularly impactful on reaching those children most in need.
+Qualitative reports from teachers, implementers and parents not only support these findings but go further to point out improvements in relations between communities, behavioural improvements at home and in the playground and also some stories of the adults themselves changing how they interact with children as a result of experiencing the programme.
+'Some of the teachers and facilitators have seen that the material have also changed themselves', said a UNICEF implementer.

-There is a major caveat to all the analysis below: despite careful data collection and analysis no-one can be entirely sure that the observed changes in attitude and behaviour are down to one single programme.
-The children who went through the 1001 Nights curriculum also went through many others, and over the course of the implementation many of their lives changed with the changing backdrop of the conflict, and shifting circumstances as refugees; for example news from Syria, political or personal, might affect behaviour, or a changing economic situation for better or for worse such as a job gained or lost, or simply a child's adaptation to a different environment with natural resilience or its opposite, or an increase or decrease in stability.
-We believe, however, that 1001 Nights has indeed had an impact for two broad reasons: one, the evaluation was designed to test specific lessons learned from specific episodes, and two, the qualitative reports from parents, teachers and implementers; these are the people observing and interacting with the children daily and therefore have a deep familiarity with what affects their behaviour, and they all spoke with overwhelming positivity about 1001 Nights.
+There is a major caveat to all the analysis below; despite careful data collection and analysis, it cannot be concluded that the observed changes in attitude and behaviour are exclusively attributable to one single programme.
+The children who consistently engaged with the 1001 Nights curriculum have mostly been involved in other programmes and experiences, and over the course of the implementation, their lives may have changed with the often dynamic and fluid nature of their living conditions; for example, changing economic situation for better or for worse such as a job gained or lost, or simply a child's adaptation to a different environment with natural resilience or its opposite, or an increase or decrease in stability.
+We believe, however, that 1001 Nights has indeed had a positive influence for two broad reasons: one, the evaluation was designed to test specific lessons